Wisconsin Treasurer Godlewski launches US Senate bid - WTMJ

 Godlewski, a native of Eau Claire who was elected treasurer in 2018, announced her candidacy in a video where she also lambastes Johnson as a conspiracy theorist more loyal to former President Donald Trump than the citizens of Wisconsin.
 She was not made available for interviews.

-Godlewski said she will help bolster small businesses, fight climate change, lower prescription drug costs, reform the criminal justice system and get rid of the Senate filibuster.
+Godlewski said she will help bolster small businesses, fight climate change, raise the minimum wage, lower prescription drug costs, reform the criminal justice system and get rid of the Senate filibuster.

 “Ron Johnson has spent his time covering up for Donald Trump, denying climate change, and catering to the super wealthy,” Godlewski said in the video.
 “Instead of conspiracy theories, we can focus on actually helping families.”